 Why is unauthorised building work an issue?

-If damage or injury is caused by unauthorized building works, then the home owner is legally liable, and are unlikely to be covered by their insurance.
+If damage or injury is caused by unauthorized building works, the home owner is legally liable, and are unlikely to be covered by their insurance.
 Local councils can order home owners to have unauthorized building works rectified and even to have unauthorized structures demolished.
 Having unapproved building works can adversely affect the marketability and value of the home.

-Many established Perth homes, through the years have had alterations and/or additions (building works) completed to improve the look and amenity of the home.
+Many established Perth homes, have had alterations and/or additions (building works) completed to improve the look and amenity of the home.
 For example, a patio or pergola, a new garden shed, a retaining wall may have been added.
 Or maybe a garage has been converted into a fourth bedroom.

 In most instances, building works require approval by the local council.
 Once approved the local council will issue a building permit and this is required prior to any works commencing.